The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Should be reproducible by adding, e.g., “~/bin” to PATH and then running the spec/unit/util_spec.rb tests.

-#2 Updated by Chris Price about 2 years ago
+#2 Updated by Chris Price over 2 years ago

 I can see a few different ways to handle this: